 PosiTector UTG CA

 Corrosion with Xtreme Probe

-Low frequency probe measures the wall thickness of attenuative materials such as cast/ductile iron, cast aluminum, and cast zinc.
+Low frequency ultrasonic thickness probes measures the wall thickness of attenuative materials such as cast/ductile iron, cast aluminum, and cast zinc.

 Erosion is the process by which a protective coating or substrate is worn away by friction resulting from repetitive mechanical interaction.
 Typical causes of erosion include cavitation, impingement by liquid or solid particles, and relative motion against contacting solid surfaces or fluids.